satyapal49/Authentication/readme.md

 # Authentication Project

-A full-stack authentication application with secure user registration and login functionality.
-This project demonstrates best practices for handling user authentication with JWT tokens, password encryption, and data validation.
+A full-stack authentication application with secure user registration, email verification, OTP-based login, and JWT session management.
+The backend handles validation, rate limiting, and token refresh; the frontend is a React + Vite app with pages scaffolded for each auth flow.

 ## 📋 Table of Contents